 ***BE SURE TO CHECK THE COMMENTS FOR SOME GREAT INFO YOU’LL WANT TO KNOW!

-- Place 1 quart (4 cups) of whole milk, preferably raw in a glass jar (I use my half-gallon Ball jars.)
+- 1 quart (4 cups) of whole raw milk, in a glass jar (I use my half-gallon Ball jars.)

 That’s it!
 Now you have yogurt, but it won’t be very thick.
 I’ve heard it gets thicker using a yogurt maker, but then the enzymes in the raw milk are killed, and even then it’s still not that thick like store-bought.
 Commercial yogurt must have gelatin or some type of fake ingredients in it to give it the thicker consistency.
 If you know of a natural way to make raw milk yogurt more thick, please share!